jerryscript-project/jerryscript/targets/mbed/readme.md

   You can run this rule with the following command:
   - `make -f targets/mbed/Makefile.mbed board=$(TARGET) jerry`

 2. The next rule is the `js2c`.
 This rule calls a `js2c.py` python script from the `jerryscript/targets/tools` and creates the JavaScript builtin file into the `targets/mbed/source/` folder.
-This file is the `jerry_targetjs.h`.
+This file is the `jerry-targetjs.h`.
 You can run this rule with the follwoing command:

   - `make -f targets/mbed/Makefile.mbed board=$(TARGET) js2c`